elyseark/essays/README.md

-.ve-header "The Ballad of Sexual Dependency (1985): Nan Goldin's Intimate Lens" A Visual Essay by Elyse Ark
+.ve-header "*The Ballad of Sexual Dependency* (1985): Nan Goldin's Intimate Lens" https://amica.davidrumsey.com/luna/servlet/iiif/m/AMICO~1~1~117549~65454/manifest
+# *The Ballad of Sexual Dependency*

 .ve-media https://api.artic.edu/api/v1/artworks/184374/manifest.json

 # Nan Goldin
 ==Nan Goldin=={Q234279} is an influential American photographer and activist known for her deeply personal and raw documentation of human relationships and subcultural communities.
 She began photographing at age 15, later earning a BFA from the School of the Museum of Fine Arts, Boston, in 1977.
 In 1978, she moved to New York, where she immersed herself in the city's bohemian and LGBTQ+ scenes, documenting her “extended family.”
 Her work resembles that of a diary; her images intimate, transgressive, and raw.
-I would like to examine her photography, specifically her work titled, =="The Ballad of Sexual Dependency," (1985)=={Q1211204}, in the way it openly documents not only individual struggles and intimacies, but also broader cultural crises, curating a timeless conversation about love, survival, and the fight for visibility.
+I would like to examine her photography, specifically her work titled, =="*The Ballad of Sexual Dependency*," (1985)=={Q1211204}, in the way it openly documents not only individual struggles and intimacies, but also broader cultural crises, curating a timeless conversation about love, survival, and the fight for visibility.

-# The Ballad of Sexual Dependency
+# *The Ballad of Sexual Dependency*
 .ve-media https://api.artic.edu/api/v1/artworks/121104/manifest.json

 The Ballad of Sexual Dependency is a visceral and intimate chronicle of love, friendship, sex, drug use, domestic life, loss, and survival within the gritty subcultures of mostly New York City.
-First debuting at the Mudd Club in Lower Manhattan in 1979, The Ballad first appeared as a slide show of over 700 images, over a fifteen-year period, showcasing Goldin's world during the late 1970s, 80s, and early 90s.
+First debuting at the Mudd Club in Lower Manhattan in 1979, The Ballad first appeared as a slide show of over 700 film images, over a fifteen-year period, showcasing Goldin's world during the late 1970s, 80s, and early 90s.
 Since its initial inception, the slideshow has been updated and edited on several occasions, and has manifested from video into a published book. [^1]

-The 700 color slides accompanied by a haunting soundtrack, the forty-five-minute slideshow—titled after a song from Kurt Weill and Bertolt Brecht’s ==The Threepenny Opera=={Q212495}—serves as what Goldin calls “the diary I let people read.” [^2]
+The 700 color slides accompanied by a haunting soundtrack, the forty-five-minute slideshow—titled after a song from Kurt Weill and Bertolt Brecht’s ==*The Threepenny Opera*=={Q212495}—serves as what Goldin calls “the diary I let people read.” [^2]

 # Themes of Intimacy and Relationships